andrewanggoh/instagram-account-engagement-analysis/README.md

 ### Engagements and Completion Rates by Video Durations

 - Videos longer than 15 seconds generally drive higher engagement, with medians ranging from 315 to 479, while videos shorter than 15 seconds record the lowest median engagement (148).
-This indicates that longer formats can generate roughly two to three times more interaction, suggesting overly brief content may offer less value or appeal to the audience.
+This indicates that longer formats can generate roughly 2-3x more interactions, suggesting overly brief content may offer less value or appeal to the audience.
 - The highest average completion rate is for videos over 60 seconds (44.66%), while the other durations fall within 37.43%–38.96%, indicating that videos of 60 seconds or longer tend to deliver a 5–7% higher retention rate.

 <p align="center">